Reproducibility and Open Science

 | AlphaFold DB | Public predicted protein structure resource | Predictions require confidence-aware use |

-| Boltz-1 | Open biomolecular interaction model ecosystem | Open release does not replace independent validation |
+| Boltz-1 and Chai-1 | Open biomolecular interaction models | Open release does not replace independent validation |

 Theoretical capability includes reproducible research networks where protocols, agents, data, and instruments share interoperable records.
 That goal requires common schemas, incentives, and institutional support.
+Cross-laboratory reproducibility for AI-assisted experimental work is partial; cloud-lab infrastructure improves the situation for chemistry but biology lags.
+Production-grade cross-institutional reproducibility is future work.

 - Release code, model version, data version, and filtering logic when possible.